jpellissari/chronastic/README.md

 # chronastic
-A fantastic way to manage time :)
+A fantastic way to track your time :)